RTBHOUSE/grpclb-load-balancer/README.md

 # The server has to send its IP to the loadbalancer and by default,
 # it autodiscovers its public IP, but, if you don't have any, setting LOCAL=1
 # causes that server uses 127.0.0.1 as its address.

+# You can also use "dns_resolve" in -lb option, in order to have lb addresses resolved automatically,
+# from DNS, similarly to clients.
 ```

 3) Finally, you can run clients: